|

 I just as happily teach individual private sessions as I do

-with me.
-(Please read the testimonials)
+habits with me.
+(Please read the testimonials

 Breathing added to the vision